raditya1117/HoneyBadger/fastapi-testing/article.md

 We can use the try-except blocks to manually raise HTTPExceptions with proper messages for different types of errors.
 We can also define custom exception handlers that handle exceptions of a particular type from the entire application.
 Finally, we can create a global exception handler that handles any uncaughet exception, preventing the FastAPI exception from falling into an Internal Server Error.
 Let's discuss all the approces to handle FastAPI errors, starting with Python try-except blocks.

-## Error handling using try-except in FastAPI
+### Error handling using try-except in FastAPI

-This section will discuss how to handle FastAPI errors using try-except blocks.
+To handle errors using try-except blocks in a FastAPI application, we can manually handle different types of errors in the except blocks and raise HTTP exceptions with proper message and status code.
+For example, we can use the try-except blocks to handle errors in our FastAPI application as shown in the following code:

 ```py
 from fastapi import FastAPI, HTTPException, Request